angular/angular/aio/content/guide/deployment.md

      ...
     },
     "es5": {
-      "browserTarget": "app:build:es5"
+      "browserTarget": "<app-name>:build:es5"
     }
   }
 },

 </code-example>

-You can then run the serve with this configuration.
+You can then run the `ng serve` command with this configuration.
+Make sure to replace `<app-name>` (in `"<app-name>:build:es5"`) with the actual name of the app, as it appears under `projects` in `angular.json`.
+For example, if your app name is `myAngularApp` the config will become `"browserTarget": "myAngularApp:build:es5"`.

 <code-example language="none" class="code-shell">